Like most of us, I wasn't always vegan. In fact, far from it. I was an unapologetic meat eater.

 Luckily, a quick search online revealed thousands of easy vegan recipes and I soon learned how easy and delicious eating plant-based really was.

 The only thing I really missed was cheese.
-That lasted 3 weeks and then dissipated like a nasty virus leaving my system.
-Even years on and those cravings haven't returned.
+That craving lasted 3 weeks and then dissipated like a nasty virus leaving my system.
+Even years on those cravings haven't returned.

 Let's talk about poop!